 Exercise and Parkinson’s Disease

-There is now extensive evidence that exercise can slow down the progression of the disease.
-It can make the neurons of the brain more efficient at using dopamine, (http://www.pdf.org/en/fall09_exercise_parkinsons), meaning that the brain can function more normally at lower levels of dopamine for longer.
+There is now good evidence that exercise can slow down the progression of the disease.
+It can make the neurons of the brain more efficient at using dopamine, (https://www.edinburghparkinsons.org/wp-content/uploads/2015/11/Research-summary-on-exercise-Oct-2015.pdf), meaning that the brain can function more normally at lower levels of dopamine for longer.
 Exercise, and a healthy lifestyle in general, will also mitigate the symptoms of Parkinson’s in several ways, including improved balance, flexibility, mobility, stamina, gait, tremor and motor co-ordination.
 The right exercise exercise also tends to improve digestion and related discomfort.

 Giselle M. Petzinger, M.D. –

 “Scientists call this ability to change and compensate, exercise-dependent neuroplasticity.
 Exercise may have an effect on the brain by driving this compensation.
 On a day-to-day basis, people with PD who exercise can move more normally than those who do not.
 We believe that exercise may be contributing to neuroplasticity — helping the brain to maintain old connections, form new ones and restore lost ones.
 This may actually outweigh the effects of neurodegeneration. ”